What is methylation?

 The first time I heard the term methylation was in 2013.
 Dr. Jeff Bland and Dr. Bridget Briggs introduced it in an educational course I purchased.
 The information they covered set my world on fire.
 I was already seeing patients with chronic and mystery illness, and I concluded this must be the missing piece to healing.

-What the Drs presented was that if people inherited a faulty gene, and the gene regulates so many fundamental processes in the body, that genetics is what made people sick.
+What the Drs presented was that if people inherited a faulty gene, and the gene regulates so many fundamental processes in the body, that their faulty genes is what made people sick.

 Excited that I’d found the magic wand to health, I obtained my own comprehensive genetic profile as well as that of my patients.
-Low and behold, nearly all of my patients tested positive for one or more MTHFR gene variants.
+Low and behold, my results indicated I had “faulty MTHFR genes” and nearly all of my patients tested positive for one or more MTHFR gene variants as well.

 I studied everything I could from Dr. Amy Yasko.
 And then the work of Dr Ben Lynch.
 And the plot thickened.
-Not only were we seeing MTHFR SNP’s, other genes like CBS were also involved.
+Not only was the MTHFR gene being blamed for health conditions, other genes like CBS were also blamed.

 But you know what?
-Despite all this knowledge and the nutritional support of these weak genetic pathways with the “right” supplements, in the right forms, people didn’t get better.
+Despite all this knowledge, and the nutritional support of these weak genetic pathways with the “right” supplements, in the right forms, people didn’t get better.
 Yup.
 They spent a lot of money.
-They took their P5P, or their molybdenum (insert theoretical magic nutrient), but they didn’t feel any better.
+They took their P5P, or their theoretical magic nutrient, but they didn’t feel any better.
 And sometimes they even felt worse!

 What is epigenetics?